kanwren/nixfiles/README.md

 - `time`: Time and timezone settings
 - `users`: User and group configurations
 - `utils`: Defines various utility functions
-- `virtualisation`: Manage virutalization services like Docker and VirtualBox
+- `virtualisation`: Manage virtualization services like Docker and VirtualBox

 Additionally, other directories don't contain configuration, but Nix-related
 helpers:

 - `iso`: Derivations to build NixOS isos

-These configurations assume several untracked files other than `hardware-configuration.nix`:
+The configuration also assumes some untracked files other than `hardware-configuration.nix`:

-- `secrets.nix`: A nested attribute set containing things like hashed user passwords
-- `networking/interfaces.txt`: A file with networking interfaces on each line.
+- `networking/interfaces.txt`: A file with networking interfaces for which to enable DHCP.
+These are generally different for each computer.
-  DHCP will be enabled for all of these

-These can all be automatically created with `setup.sh`, and nix errors will specify the expected structure.
+These can be automatically created with `setup.sh`.